thiippal/stats-for-multimodality/README.md

 ### Extracting values from more complicated data frames

 As noted above, we would rarely have spreadsheets with just single columns of numbers in them; it would be more usual to have a whole collection of data giving different kinds of judegements, measurements or counts for some particular data item.
 So the rows would typically be a data item and the columns would have all the various responses for that data item.
+It is just as straightforward to import these more complicated sets of data into R as it was for the simple case.
+So now lets take a more realistic example of a spreadsheet with different kinds of values in it and use the column selection operator to perform some different tests on that data.

+### Saving R code as a record of what was done on what data

 ## Comparing measurements and counts: t-test and chi-square test